 Diagnosis may include the following tests:

 Pulmonary hypertension is typically first detected with an echocardiogram – a common noninvasive test used frequently for screening heart conditions.
-Physicians then refer their patients to UC San Diego Health System for a pulmonary hypertension workup to determine the exact type of PH.
+Physicians then refer their patients to UC San Diego Health for a pulmonary hypertension workup to determine the exact type of PH.

 Improper diagnosis and delayed diagnosis can be detrimental.
 The earlier a definitive diagnosis of PAH is made, the more therapies are available.
 With early diagnosis and treatment intervention, we may avoid the need for escalating therapy such as complex intravenous medications or lung transplantation.